Ukraine opposition leader says Yanukovich yields nothing in talks, fears bloodshed

 (This article was produced independently of Reuters News.
 It was created by the public relations department of Thomson Reuters Intellectual Property & Science division, and Reuters Brand Content Solutions.)

-After speaking first to protesters manning barricades in confrontation with police, Klitschko then told others on Independence Square: "Hours of conversation were spent about nothing.
-There is no sense sitting at a negotiating table with someone who has already decided to deceive you."
+After speaking first to protesters manning barricades in confrontation with police, Klitschko told others on Kiev's Independence Square: "Hours of conversation were spent about nothing.
+There is no sense sitting at a negotiating table with someone who has already decided to deceive you.

 "I earnestly wish that there will be no bloodshed and that people are not killed ...
 I will survive, but I am afraid there will be deaths, I am afraid of this," the boxer-turned-politician said.

+Witnesses said that in response to the opposition call, about 1,000 demonstrators, some carrying clubs and wearing masks, moved away from Independence Square and began to erect new barricades closer to the presidential headquarters.

-(Reporting by Natalia Zinets, writing by Richard Balmforth, editing by G Crosse)
+(Reporting by Natalia Zinets; Writing by Richard Balmforth; Editing by Ken Wills)

 (This article was produced independently of Reuters News.
 It was created by the public relations department of Thomson Reuters Intellectual Property & Science division, and Reuters Brand Content Solutions.)